QuantumChemistryGroup/uniconf-bin/README.md

 1) Linux operational system (for Uniconf)
 2) Python 3 (for scripts)

+## Running the code
+### Preparation of input files
+There are two ways to generate the Uniconf programs input files:
+1) Manual preparation with your editor of choice.
+Please, see folder ```..``` for examples.
+In the examples, feel free to modify MK, ITER1 & ITER2 values for quick testing.
+###

 > **When using this code please cite the following publications:**